 Is your baby spitting up way too much?
-Sometimes it may seem like the baby has nothing left in her stomach after an enormous throw-up and that makes moms super worried.
-Spitting up is common in babies.
-Therefore, most babies keep throwing up for about 5 to 6 months and that is considered normal.
+Sometimes, it may seem like the baby has nothing left in her stomach after an enormous throw-up, which makes the mom super worried.
+Spitting up is common in babies; therefore, most babies keep throwing up for about 5 to 6 months, which is considered absolutely normal.

-Spitting up may concern first-time parents, and feel that the baby is not being able to digest milk.
-Read on and find out the reasons why do babies spit up, and how you can help babies to keep food inside, instead of throwing up.
+Spitting up may concern first-time parents, and they feel that the baby cannot digest milk.
+Read on, and find out why babies spit up and how you can help babies keep food inside instead of throwing up.

 This post may contain affiliate links.
 Please read our disclaimer for more information.

 Why do babies spit-up after being fed

-Breastfeeding babies do throw up sometimes, although breastmilk is known to be gentle and easy on digestion for newborn babies.
+Breastfeeding babies sometimes throw up, although breastmilk is gentle and easy on digestion for newborn babies.

 1. Formula intolerance

-It could be formula intolerance, and your baby is not digesting it well and this may take some time.
-However, if you are concerned due to frequent spit-ups after every feed and pretty big ones, then you might want to discuss it with your pediatrician, and consider changing the formula.
+It could be formula intolerance, and your baby is not digesting it well, which may take some time to adjust.
+However, if you are concerned due to frequent spit-ups after every feed and pretty big ones, then you might want to discuss it with your pediatrician and consider changing the formula.

 2. Signs of allergies

-Although, this concept is not backed by science, however, some mothers, if not all, do believe sometimes spit-up is about intolerance to specific food transmitting through their milk.
+Although this concept is not backed by science, some mothers, if not all, believe that spit-up happens due to intolerance to a specific food, transmitting through their breastmilk.

-Watch for any signs; like bumps on the body, rashes frequent spit up like fresh milk.
+Watch for any signs, like bumps on the body, skin rash, and frequent spit-ups like fresh milk.

 3. Baby is Lying down on her back after being fed

-Right after a feed, if you lay down your baby straight, this would result in a spit-up most likely, unless your baby is few months old and manages to move on her own.
+If you lay down your baby on her back right after feeding, this would most likely result in a spit-up – until your baby is a few months old and manages to move on her own.

 What are the Remedies on how to avoid spit-up?

 These simple and easy-to-follow steps may help your baby not to spit up.

 2. Step up your burping efforts.
 Learn how to burp properly or when baby has gas issues.

 3. Feeding smaller amounts more frequently may reduce spitting significantly.